HaixuSong/aSimpleSideProject/ProblemSolved.md

 **Problem:** In-order to make this app with auto-login, due to the current situation(SPA), a ajax request needs to be sent to server to examine if this user is login(using cookies and session).
 But if async ajax request is using, the page will flash login-page since the map-page is rendered after the ajax respond came.

 **Solution:** A very simple solution is using sync ajax(xhr) instead of async axios or xhr.
 API just like this.
+This may cause a little lag while first-rendering the page, but solved the flashing problem.
+Definitely better.

 ```javascript
 var request = new XMLHttpRequest();